jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 tooltip when hovering your mouse pointer over a link or in the minibuffer, by placing the point on the link.

-To follow a link using the keyboard, press `C-c C-o` when the point is on an inline or reference link to open the URL in a browser.
-Use `M-p` and `M-n` to quickly jump to the previous or next link of any type.
+To follow a link using the keyboard, press `C-c C-o` (`markdown-follow-thing-at-point`) when the point is on an inline or reference link to open the URL in a browser.
+Use `M-p` and `M-n` (`markdown-previous-link` and `markdown-next-link`) to quickly jump to the previous or next link of any type.

 ### URL Hiding {#url-hiding}